I-2-1-57.Transfer and Assignment of Non-Service Area Cases to Another Hearing Office

 The assisting HO will be responsible for responding to any requests for copies of the file and for ensuring that compact discs or copies of the claim(s) file are mailed early enough to reach, or be available to, the requesters two weeks prior to the scheduled hearing.
 See HALLEX I-2-1-35.
 Exceptions to this policy may be made when agreeable to both transferring and assisting HOs.

 It is the responsibility of the assisting HO to notify the claimants and their representatives of the case reassignment.
 This must be done as soon as possible after receipt of the cases in the assisting HO.

-Cases that are postponed or continued will be returned to the assisted (originating) HO.
-However, when practicable (i.e., the assisting HO is still in a position to assist and to reschedule the cases timely, and the assisted HO still requires assistance), the HOCALJ in the assisted HO may work through his or her RO to assign the postponed or continued case to the ALJ who granted the postponement or continuance, or to another ALJ from the same HO.
-When only one Region is involved (i.e., both assisting and assisted HOs are in the same Region or combined Regions), the RO will be responsible for ensuring that enough cases, in addition to the postponed or continued cases, are made available by the assisted HO to constitute a full docket.
-When the assisting and assisted HOs are in different regions, OCALJ must coordinate the reassignment and addition of cases to the docket.
+Cases that are postponed or continued will be returned to the transferring HO if they cannot be rescheduled so that the total processing time is comparable to or less than the average processing time at the transferring HO.
+When practicable (i.e., the assisting HO is still in a position to assist and to timely reschedule the cases, and the transferring HO still requires assistance), the HOCALJ in the transferring HO may work through his or her RO to assign the postponed or continued case to the ALJ who granted the postponement or continuance, or to another ALJ from the same assisting HO.
+When only one region is involved (i.e., both assisting and transferring HOs are in the same region), the RO will be responsible for ensuring that enough cases, in addition to the postponed or continued cases, are made available by the assisted HO to constitute a full docket.
+When the assisting and transferring HOs are in different regions, OCALJ must coordinate the reassignment and addition of cases to the docket.